domschrei/mallob/docs/debugging.md

     10.020 0 [ERROR] Watchdog: TIMEOUT (last=0.015 activity=0 recvtag=0 sendtag=0)

 The value of `last` indicates the point in time where the watchdog was pet for the last time.
 In addition, a thread trace file is created which features the location in the code where the watched thread got stuck.

+There are many possible causes for a barking watchdog.
+For instance, if you decide to assign each MPI process to a single core or even a single hardware thread, or if you use even more MPI processes with ``--oversubscribe``, then the machine is likely to experience very busy process / thread scheduling and it becomes more likely that a crucial thread is not scheduled for several milliseconds.
+Likewise, limited I/O bandwidth can become a problem if many processes write to the same (network?) file system.

 ### Detection of Unresponsive MPI Processes